inbeacon/InbeaconSdk-IOS/documentation/using-the-sdk.md

 //Objective-C
 NSLog(@”Current loglevel %d”, InbeaconSdk.sharedInstance.logLevel);
 ```

-> You can increase the loglevel before calling `CreateWithClientID: ClientSecret:`  to see the complete logdump.

 ### askPermissions
 By default, the SDK asks user permissions (notifications, location) immediately.
 However there are cases where the app wants to control the permission dialogs itself.
 In that case you can set askPermissions to *false* just before initialization of the SDK.